jonwho/CoinFlip/README.md

 to navigate and use.
 We were worried about scaling of the charts for different ranges of time but other than some margins being longer or shorter than others, the mobile experience works well on phone and small view ports in the browser.
-However one issue we ran into when testing on mobile was that saving a coin to the stack wasn't possible because the form was lost for mobile view.

 ## Firebase Schema
 To save multiple users and their coin stack we made a users reference to hold